virtual-labs/exp-context-switching-iiith/experiment/theory.md

 ---------------

-## Mapcode approach to understand the system during context switching
+## Transition diagram approach to understand the system during context switching

-In this app
+In this approach we define a state to the system which keeps changing as the process executes.
+Various actions are responsible to the change of state.
+Few of those actions are interrupts, syscalls, and even the normal instruction execution of the process.

+Let us first define the state of the system:

+$Q_t = { mode: MODE,
+         pmap: PMAP,
+         kernel: MEM, }

 ## Context switching in Linux